-To define the probability of an outcome, we must not only know how player Players 1 and 2 play, but also how the nonderminism is resolved.
-Given moves $a$ and $x$ by Player 1 and 2, the Player 3 strategy $\sigma_3(\pi,a,x)$ chooses, probabilistically, one of the next states in $\moves(\pi^q_{end},a,x)$.
+To define the probability of an outcome, we must not only know how player Players 1 and 2 play, but also how the nondeterminism for choosing from the set of states $\moves(q,a,x)$ is resolved.
+We introduce Player 3 for resolving this nondeterminism. \autoref{def:probplayerthree} defines randomized Player 3 strategies, similar to its non-randomized variant in \autoref{def:playerthree}.
+The outcome of a game for a Player 1, 2 and 3 strategy then consists of all plays with actions that have a non-zero probability.